You are viewing PowerRosterā„¢ v8.2. See what's new in Release Note v8.2

 Add Roster Pattern Day

-1. In the Pattern Builder, +Add Blank Pattern Day
+1. In the Pattern Builder, click on +Add Blank Pattern Day.

-1. Select the Calendar icon to Edit the Pattern Day 1.
+2. Select the Calendar icon to edit the Pattern Day 1.

 Field